A short guide to the law for beneficiaries, executors and administrators who wish to defend a will.

 No win, no fee is not usually appropriate for defending a will, but we are always happy to consider this on a case by case basis.
 We are however often happy to work on a 'deferred fee' basis.
 This means that you do not have to pay the costs of defending a will as the case progresses.
 Instead, we defer payment of our fees until the claim is resolved and funds within the estate are available for distribution.

-If you need a lawyer who is experienced in defending a will then call our free helpline.
-We will be happy to provide an initial assessment of the case and the steps we can take to help you defend the claim or challenge being made.
+If you need a lawyer who is experienced in defending a will then call our free legal helpline.
+We will be happy to provide an initial assessment of the case and summarise the steps we can take to help you defend the challenge being made.
 Call us on 0808 139 1599 or send an email with brief details to firstname.lastname@example.org